PennyLaneAI/plugin-test-matrix/README.md

       ]
   ```

+* `additional_setup` (optional): multiline string containing additional GitHub actions for execution
+  before the installment of plugins.

 Once you have added your plugin, run

 ```console
 $ python compile.py
 ```

-This will autogenerate two workflow files, `.github/workflows/plugin-stable.yml` and
+This will autogenerate up to three workflow files, depending on the variable `which`:

-`.github/workflows/plugin-latest.yml`.
+* `.github/workflows/plugin-stable-stable.yml`
+* `.github/workflows/plugin-stable-latest.yml`
+* `.github/workflows/plugin-latest-latest.yml`

 Finally, make sure to add a row to the testing matrix above!